kelvinsjk/mathlified/sites/mathlified/docs/contribute/general.md

 ## Feature request

-Feature requests are also welcome on GitHub.
+Feature requests are also welcome on GitHub issues.

-## Others
+## Contribute extensions

-The next two sections concern areas that I'm actively looking for contributions

-- Working around the use of global `tsx`
-- Extensions for commonly used content types
+We hope you will show off your customizations on GitHub discussions.

+For commonly used content types, we hope to arrive at a "canonical" structure and implement it as a default extension.